Scottsdale Reserve: Macquarie perch (Macquaria australasica)

-The macquarie perch is one of three threatened fish species found in the Upper Murrumbidgee RiverLintermans, M. 2002.
-Fish in the Upper Murrumbidgee Catchment: A review of current knowledge.
-Environment ACT alongside murray cod (Maccullochella peelii) and trout cod (Maccullochella macquariensis).
+The macquarie perch is one of three threatened fish species found in the Upper Murrumbidgee River alongside murray cod (Maccullochella peelii) and trout cod (Maccullochella macquariensis).
 This Australian native freshwater fish is endemic to the south eastern component of the Murray-Darling River System and prefers clear, flowing water.
 In the 1970s the species was observed to be declining in abundance with a contracting range and this eventually led to a listing of nationally endangered under the EPBC Act 1999.
 Today, physical barriers such as dams and the distance between small populations that are geographically dispersed increase the extinction threat.

 Researchers from the University of Canberra are currently working to protect this species together with the team at Scottsdale through the identification of spawning areas (utilising underwater listening posts and acoustic tags) which can then be analysed to help understand factors affecting recruitment.
 Fishing is a factor often attributed to the decline in the macquarie perch fish stocks, however evidence suggests that environmental factors such as altered hydrological flows and predation by carp have a far greater influence.